Stationery Lists for 2018

 Our aims are to:

-- develop skills and attitudes in our children to enable them to become proficient and fluent readers, speakers, writers and mathematicians;
+- develop skills and attitudes in our children to enable them to become proficient learners: fluent readers, speakers, writers and mathematicians;

 - have a positive, happy environment that fosters good work habits, positive relationships and self-esteem, and excellent attitudes to learning;